syl20bnr/spacemacs-elpa-mirror/stable-melpa/find-file-in-project-readme.txt

 When file basename `helloWorld' provided, `HelloWorld', `hello-world' are added as the file name search patterns.
 `C-h v ffip-filename-rules' to see its default value.
+`find-file-with-similar-name' find file with similar name to current opened file.
+The regular expression `ffip-strip-file-name-regex' is also used by `find-file-with-similar-name'.

-All these variables may be overridden on a per-directory basis in your .dir-locals.el.
+all these variables may be overridden on a per-directory basis in your .dir-locals.el.
 See (info "(Emacs) Directory Variables") for details.